estelacruz/estelacruz-weekly/about.md

 ### More Information

-Connect with me via LinkedIn [Link](https://www.linkedin.com/in/estelabobadilla-cruz/) or email me at estelabcruz@nyu.edu
+Connect with me via [LinkedIn](https://www.linkedin.com/in/estelabobadilla-cruz/) or email me at estelabcruz@nyu.edu